The Annotated Forge Manual (WIP)

 The player must explore all polygons labeled as ‘Must Be Explored’.

 [Visual Mode.lua and Vasara 1.0.x will reset these to Normal if the player walks over them (or, if ‘Exploration (M1)’ is set as the mission type, even looks at them).
 Be careful.
-By default, Vasara AF fixes this at the cost of making Exploration missions impossible to complete while it is running. –Ed.]
+By default, VAF fixes this at the cost of making Exploration missions impossible to complete while it is running. –Ed.]

 Retrieval